patrikholler/Easy-Nodejs-Deploy-for-VPS/README.md

 ## About this shell script
 The script install programs and packages and set https certification for your domain.
-And it creates a basic node.js program that runs on the port of 5000
+It creates a basic node.js server which runs on the port of 5000

 ## Useful References and Sources